Karbon1/Karbon1.github.io/docs/events-welcome.md

 sidebar_label: Events
 ---
 ## TokenEngineering Events & Public Lectures
-We run public events almost every single week and invite anyone interested in Token Engineering to join us.
+We run the public events almost every single week and invite anyone interested in Token Engineering to join us.
 See you there!

 ## September 2022